If you are thinking about applying to Pacific, the deadline for Fall 2023 admissions is January 15 and the fee for the application is $55.

 Curious about the factors that are considered by Pacific during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |First Generation||Very Important|

 |Volunteer Work||Very Important|

 |Standardized Test Scores||Considered|

-To apply, all applicants to Pacific must submit the following items.
-Double check with Pacific's admissions department to confirm all application materials and requirements.
+To apply to Pacific, all applicants must submit the following items.
+Make sure to check in with Pacific's admissions department to confirm all application materials and requirements.